zhong-yy/Geophysics_practice/MT2DFEM_rect/Readme.md

 ## 2D magnetotelluric modelling using finite element method and rectilinear grid

-It was a practice done in an undergraduate coursework.
+It was a practice done in an undergraduate coursework in 2016.

 ### Key files